 Fortunately, we have a magnetic force field, the picture courtesy of NASA that surrounds and protects us from harmful solar rays.
-If we didn't have a magnetic field, our atmosphere would`ve been stripped away long ago.
+If we didn't have a magnetic field, our atmosphere would have been stripped away long ago.
 It is said that life never started on Mars because it didn't have a magnetic field to protect it from the solar rays.
 In Knowing starring Nicholas Cage, the Earth is hit by a Solar Flare which destroys life on the planet.
 There is a theory that on Mars long ago, the atmosphere was destroyed by a solar flare.
 5

-In modern times, there have been two notable incidences of solar flares affecting the power grid, they are Quebec storm of March 1989 which caused a hydroelectric dam to shut down and cause the loss of power to an estimate six million people for nine hours, causing a financial loss of $13.2 Billion.
+In modern times, there have been two notable incidents of solar flares affecting the power grid, they are Quebec storm of March 1989 which caused a hydroelectric dam to shut down and cause the loss of power to an estimate six million people for nine hours, causing a financial loss of $13.2 Billion.
 The second was the Halloween 2003 incident, there was a power shortage caused by a solar flare.
-When a solar flare is launched, the astronauts in the international space station have to move to a safe location within their shuttle, failure to do so can be fatal for them.
+When a solar flare is launched, the astronauts in the International Space Station have to move to a safe location within their shuttle, failure to do so can be fatal for them.

 The Auroras are better known by their English names as the Northern and Southern Lights.
-The simpliest explanation of what causes the Auroras is charged particles hitting the atmosphere giving off a light show.
+The simplest explanation of what causes the Auroras is charged particles hitting the atmosphere giving off a light show.
 Most Auroras occurs in the very north or very south but they have been known (Borealis) to be seen as far south as the Channel Islands near France.
 2 .
 Whilst most associate the colours of the Auroras as being green, they can appear as different colours.
 The colour of the lights is dependent on the gas that the northern lights hit and at what altitude the collision between the particles and the gasses hit.
 3

 Auroras are not just limited to the Earth, any planet that has a magnetosphere will be able to experience an aurora show.